Acala-EVM-Dapps/Acala-PolkaWorld-Dapp-Hackathon-2022/applications/hotpot/README.md

   - [ ] complete the smart contact audit
   - [ ] launch DAOs on our platform by collaborating with different communities.

+# Team
+Our previous achievements inside polkadot ecosystem including but not limited to
+ - [x] Delivered presentation at Polkadot decoded 2019 and being selected as finalist for polkadot decoded conference 2022
+ - [ ] Successfully completed multiple grants from Polkadot ecosystem
+ - [ ] Rich experience in web3.0 development

+We have a dream.
+We are here, in the territory of Web3.0, only for three purposes.
+Fair, fair, and fucking fair.